 The Canadian HIV/AIDS Legal Network promotes the human rights of people living with and vulnerable to HIV/AIDS, in Canada and internationally, through research and analysis, advocacy and litigation, public education and community mobilization. www.aidslaw.ca

-This year, marking our 25th anniversary, denotes Casey House as the first freestanding HIV/AIDS facility in Canada.
-Today we are a specialty hospital offering inpatient care, home nursing care and outreach clinics for people living with advanced HIV/AIDS.
+Casey House is the first freestanding HIV/AIDS facility in Canada.
+We are a specialty hospital offering inpatient care, home nursing care and outreach clinics for people living with advanced HIV/AIDS.
 Our commitment is to provide exemplary treatment, support and palliative care for people affected by HIV/AIDS, in collaboration with our communities. www.caseyhouse.com

 CANADIAN FILMMAKERS DISTRIBUTION CENTRE is Canada’s foremost non-commercial distributor for artists and independent film.
 Since 1967, CFMDC has dedicated its resources to the promotion and dissemination of unique works, including its excellent queer collection.
 With over 3,000 titles in distribution, CFMDC is a critical resource for festivals, curators, programmers, educational institutions, galleries, museums and exhibitors worldwide.
 For more information on distributing your work through CFMDC or to access our online catalogue, please visit www.cfmdc.org

 David Kelley LGBTQ Counselling Services (a program of Family Service Association of Toronto - A United Way Member Agency) provides professional short-term individual, couple and family counselling and group services to individuals who identify as lesbian, gay, bisexual, trans or queer, on a broad range of issues including coming out, sexuality and identity, isolation, discrimination, relationship concerns, parenting, self-esteem and violence.
-Fees are on a sliding scale based on income.
 For appointments: 416.595.9618 www.fsatoronto.com; email@example.com

 Glad Day Bookshop is the world’s oldest LGBTQ bookstore.
 Located on Yonge Street in Toronto, Glad Day Bookshop has an epic selection of new and vintage books and films.
 With the addition of our new 3rd floor event space, we hope to further amplify creativity, desire and justice in our world. www.gladdaybookshop.com